What Is Cellulitis?

 Can Cellulitis Be Prevented?

 To prevent cellulitis, protect skin from cuts, bruises, and scrapes.
-This isn't easy, especially if someone is active or likes to play sports.
+This isn't easy, especially in active kids or those who play sports.

 - Use elbow and knee pads while skating.